lunkums/WebpackWebGLTutorial/README.md

 </html>
 ```

+4. Move your `index.html` file from the `dist` folder to the `src` folder.
-4. Run `npx webpack` to build your project and open up the `index.html` file in the `dist` folder.
+4. Run `npx webpack` to build your project and open up the newly generated `index.html` file in the `dist` folder.
 Everything should appear normally and your script should still load despite not having a single `<script>` tag in your HTML template file.

 ### Build Scripts (Development vs Production)